bpg/terraform-provider-proxmox/docs/resources/virtual_environment_file.md

 available (twice the size plus overhead because a multipart payload needs to be created as another temporary file).

-If the specified file already exists, the resource will unconditionally replace it and take ownership of the resource.
+By default, if the specified file already exists, the resource will unconditionally replace it and take ownership of the resource.
 On destruction, the file will be deleted as if it did not exist before.
+If you want to prevent the resource from replacing the file, set `overwrite` to `false`.

 ## Import

 Instances can be imported using the `node_name`, `datastore_id`, `content_type`
 and the `file_name` in the following format:

 ```
 <node_name>:<datastore_id>/<content_type>/<file_name>
 ```

 Example:

 ```bash
 $ terraform import proxmox_virtual_environment_file.cloud_config pve/local:snippets/example.cloud-config.yaml
 ```